 We review the carrying value of amortizing long-lived assets whenever events or changes in circumstances indicate that the historical cost-carrying value of an asset may no longer be appropriate.
 We also assess recoverability of the asset by estimating the future undiscounted net cash flows expected to result from the asset, including eventual disposition.
 If the estimated future undiscounted net cash flows are less than the carrying value of the asset, an impairment loss is recorded equal to the difference between the asset's carrying value and its fair value.
 Non-amortizing intangibles (trademarks) are reviewed annually for impairment.
-We have not recognized any impairment losses during the two years ended December 31, 2009 or in the interim period ended September 30, 2010.
+We have not recognized any impairment losses during the two years ended December 31, 2010.